allenspicer/OnBoard/README.md

 With an simple animated interface that adapts to any iOS device (iPhone or iPad) OnBoard puts nonprofit expertise in your pocket.
 With OnBoard just 5 minutes on the subway can provide a deep understanding of your organizations latest progress, how to approach new donors or how to properly raise questions in the boardroom.
 OnBoard goes a step further by providing feedback to your organization's leadership, inspiring leaders to hold the crucial conversations that move their organizations forward.

+To open use trial username: "boardmember@yournonprofit.org" password: "password"

 Upcoming Features:

 -Anonymous users